SadieDragon/TPR-Hints-Tool/log.md

 Make that uniform.
 - Uncouple as much as I can from ``hints_notebook.py`` to reduce circular imports and dependencies.
     - Flesh out the constants system
+- Get things to a point where I can uncouple the wrapping of the reset_utils.
+Gr.

 # Log